[Investigation] Blood from stone: What did British PR firm do for Malta?

 The foreign ministry told her that "a reply will be given at a later date", but by early December it had not yet transpired.

-The Caruana Galizia murder investigation has continued to gather pace in the meantime.
+The Caruana Galizia police investigation has continued to gather pace in the meantime.

 But the victim's family, as well as EU politicians, fear Muscat will try to orchestrate a cover-up if he stays in power.

-"They expect people to believe this shit," Matthew Caruana Galizia recently said on government spin.
+"They expect people to believe this shit," Matthew Caruana Galizia recently said on government spin that Muscat's friend, Schembri, was innocent.

-"Rule of law under pressure, impunity for crimes, widespread corruption, journalists intimidated and harassed" is what a Dutch liberal MEP, Sophie in 't Veld, saw on a European Parliament fact-finding mission to Malta.
+"Rule of law under pressure, impunity for crimes, widespread corruption, journalists intimidated and harassed" is what Dutch liberal MEP Sophie in 't Veld saw in Malta on a European Parliament fact-finding mission.

-"Malta is a part of Europe.
-What affects Malta, affects Europe," she said on Wednesday (6 December).
+"We stand by the people of Malta, who deserve clean government," she said on Wednesday (6 December).

-The European Commission's "reaction to the massive problems in Malta" has been "far too weak," a German Green MEP, Sven Giegold, who went with her to Malta, also said.
+The EU "reaction to the massive problems in Malta" has so far been "far too weak," a German Green MEP, Sven Giegold, who was also in Valletta, said.

-But despite the EU appeals and Maltese protests calling for Muscat to come clean, "getting information from this government - even in parliament - is still like drawing blood from a stone," Delia, the Maltese blogger, said.
+But despite the EU appeals, as well as Maltese street protest calls, for Muscat to come clean, "getting information from this government - even in parliament - is [still] like drawing blood from a stone," Delia, the Maltese blogger, said.